Miss National UNCF 2022-23 Crowned

 Kailie Renee Williams is the newly crowned Miss National UNCF 2022-23.

-The 21-year-old Louisiana native is a junior at UNCF-member Wiley College, where she has maintained a 4.0 GPA in pursuit of a degree in biology.
+The 21-year-old Louisiana native is a junior at UNCF-member Wiley University, where she has maintained a 4.0 GPA in pursuit of a degree in biology.
 Her goal is to become a successful “sought after pediatrician, who is known for my expertise and care for children.”

-When she is not in the classroom, Williams is an active member of the Wiley Pre-Alumni Council and member of Wiley College’s track team and award-winning volleyball team.
+When she is not in the classroom, Williams is an active member of the Wiley Pre-Alumni Council and member of Wiley University’s track team and award-winning volleyball team.
 She enjoys reading, researching and traveling.

 As the reigning Miss National UNCF 2022-23, Williams said, “Being crowned Miss National UNCF has been a dream come true.
 I would like to thank the United Negro College Fund and the National Alumni Council for giving me this marvelous opportunity.